Health Systems Engineering Laboratory logo header

 Spatiotemporally integrated radiotherapy plan optimization

-This research aims at quantifying the extent of potential therapeutic gain that can be achieved from altering the radiation dose distribution over treatment sessions in fractionated radiotherapy.
-The design of optimal radiotherapy plans with spatiotemporally heterogeneous dose distributions gives rise to large-scale non-convex treatment-plan optimization problems.
-We employ global optimization techniques to solve the treatment-plan optimization problem and quantify the potential gain over traditional radiotherapy planning approaches using phantom cancer cases.
+This research aims to quantify the extent of potential therapeutic gain that can be achieved by altering the radiation dose distribution across treatment sessions in fractionated radiotherapy.
+The design of optimal radiotherapy plans with spatiotemporally heterogeneous dose distributions gives rise to large-scale, nonconvex treatment plan optimization problems.
+We employ global optimization techniques to solve these treatment plan optimization problems and quantify the potential gain over traditional radiotherapy planning approaches using phantom cancer cases.

 Funding Provided by the National Science Foundation.